Luan-Neumann-Dev/ChessConsole/README.md

 ## Features 🚀
 - Complete chess game, including all movements and rules of the game.
 - User-friendly console interface, allowing a smooth and engaging gaming experience.
-- Ability to play against another player or against a computer-controlled opponent.
+- Ability to play against another player on the computer

 ## How to Play 🎮
 To start a match, follow these instructions: